Louisiana Hiking Trails was incorporated in 1975 as a non-profit

 follow the signs on Capitol Avenue.
 The mansion was completed in 1962

-by Jimmy Davis at a cost of $1,000,000.
+by Jimmie Davis at a cost of almost $1,000,000.
 While the mansion is

 thoroughly modern, it is designed after the great plantation homes of